drex33/azure-docs.ko-kr/articles/purview/supported-classifications.md

 ### <a name="checksum"></a>체크섬

-Yes
+예

 ### <a name="keywords"></a>키워드

 #### <a name="keyword_german_drivers_license_number"></a>Keyword_german_drivers_license_number

-- ausstel도스datum
+- ausstellungsdatum
-- ausstel
+- ausstellungsort
 - ausstellende behöde
 - ausstellende behorde
 - ausstellende behoerde